Ahed Tamimi: 2023 arrest

+Reception

 Tamimi has been described as one of the new symbols of Palestinian resistance to Israeli military occupation in the West Bank.
-Many Palestinians have protested their living conditions, but Tamimi is one of the few internationally recognized figures of the cause.
-She is credited with energizing Palestinians demoralized by years of Israeli settlement building and bringing renewed attention to Israel's occupation of the West Bank; her case also highlighted Israel's detention and prosecution of Palestinian minors.
-Ben Ehrenreich, a journalist who documented the Tamimi family in 2012, saw her physical appearance as a factor in her celebrity; "A great deal of work goes into ‘othering’ Palestinians," he wrote, "to casting them as some really recognizable other."
+Many Palestinians have protested their living conditions, but Tamimi is one of the few internationally recognized figures of the cause, credited with energizing Palestinians demoralized by years of Israeli settlement building and bringing renewed attention to Israel's occupation of the West Bank; her case also highlighted Israel's detention and prosecution of Palestinian minors.
+Ben Ehrenreich, a journalist who documented the Tamimi family in 2012, saw her physical appearance as a factor in her celebrity; "A great deal of work goes into 'othering' Palestinians," he wrote, "to casting them as some really recognizable other."
 Ehrenreich continued: "when suddenly the kid [Tamimi] doesn't fit into those stereotypes—when she actually looks like a European kid or an American kid—then suddenly all that work of dehumanization can't function."
 Since 2010, the Israeli military detained and prosecuted 8,000 Palestinian children.

-Tamimi's detractors consider her actions staged performances aimed at discrediting Israel.
+Israelis consider her actions staged performances aimed at discrediting Israel.
 She and her family have been denounced in Israel as "terrorist sympathizers".
 Others, including Israeli parliamentarian Michael Oren, accuse her of dressing up in "American clothes" to provoke responses from soldiers.
-Some Palestinians also suggest that the video may have hurt their cause by showing the soldiers behaving passively.
+Some Palestinians have also suggested that the viral video may have hurt their cause by showing the soldiers behaving passively.

-Documentary
+Media

+Poem

+In February 2018, Israeli poet Yehonatan Geffen posted a poem on his Instagram page that compared Tamimi to Joan of Arc, Hannah Senesh and Anne Frank.
+In response, defense minister Avigdor Lieberman demanded that Israel's popular Army Radio ban Geffen's work, and culture minister Miri Regev said Geffen was "crossing a red line by someone seeking to rewrite history."
+During a performance, Geffen offered apologies to those who were offended by the comparisons to figures of the Holocaust, but did not remove the poem from his Instagram profile.

+Films

 Jesse Roberts of Rise Up International and Jesse Locke of AMZ Productions filmed a documentary, Radiance of Resistance, that featured the then 14-year-old Tamimi and 9-year-old Janna Jihad.
-In 2017 it was screened worldwide at a number of festivals, including the Respect Human Rights Film Festival in Belfast, Northern Ireland, where it won Best Documentary.
-The Singapore Government's Media Development Authority (IMDA) banned public screenings of Radiance of Resistance for its "skewed narrative" which could cause "disharmony" in the country.
+In 2017, it was screened worldwide at a number of festivals, including the Respect Human Rights Film Festival in Belfast, Northern Ireland, where it won Best Documentary.
+The Singapore Government's Media Development Authority (IMDA) banned public screenings of the film for its "skewed narrative" which could cause "disharmony" in the country.
 The government's ban was described as censorship.

+The 2021 drama Ahed's Knee by Nadav Lapid was inspired by Tamimi's story.